qiaozhi-4/submission/README.en.md

 Change the name of the script in the repository by editing the description in the repository details, and the website settings script source for quick access to your official website.

+## How to publish

+To make your repository appear in the app and website, here is what you need to do,

+- Make sure you have at least one release.

+If you complied with those requirements but your repo didn't appear in more than 10 minutes, please file an issue to let us know, thanks!

 ## Warehouse Reference

 This is a sample rhino script repository: [https://github.com/JsHook-Script-Repo/800ed6b814e74e4ebc54705d7962d7e0](https://github.com/JsHook-Script-Repo/800ed6b814e74e4ebc54705d7962d7e0)